 If you are a commissioner of a fantasy football league, you'll know that many problems can occur on draft day.

 Many times, we've used draft software that had a limitation here or there that ruined the entire draft, and caused headaches for everyone involved.
-In this article, I will be detailing the types of problems that can occur on draft day, and how our draftboard solves each case.
+Here's what you can get by using Sleeper's draftboard.

 Big screen mode

 Some of our fantasy football drafts are done in person, so we've always wanted a way to put a draftboard on the big screen.